zzxwill/oss/intl.en-US/Console User Guide/Configure Event Notifications.md

     **Note:**

     -   The OSS Event Notification function generates a Message description after an action rule matches, and publish the message to the topic of the MNS, and then according to the subscription on that topic, push messages to a specific receive terminal.
-    -   For how to handle HTTP push messages for MnS and consume messages from queues, see [Message Service Product Overview](https://help.aliyun.com/document_detail/27414.html).
+    -   For how to handle HTTP push messages for MnS and consume messages from queues, see [Message Service](https://www.alibabacloud.com/help/doc-detail/51500.htm).

 ## List of event types {#section_ols_yvy_5db .section}